LouisBarranqueiro/ia-taquin-game-solver/README.md

 # ia-taquin-game-solver
-Taquin game solve by an IA (A* algorithm) for a small project in university
+Taquin game solve by an IA (A* algorithm) written in Java for a small project in university

 * **Author:** Louis Barranqueiro
 * **Java:** v1.7